Claiborne Fox Jackson: Early life

 Claiborne Fox Jackson, son of Dempsey Carroll and Mary Orea "Molly" (née Pickett) Jackson, was born in 1806 in Fleming County, Kentucky.
 He had several older brothers.
 His father, Dempsey Carroll Jackson, was a wealthy tobacco planter and slaveholder.
 He was likely tutored at home and taught to be a planter.

-Claiborne Fox’s second cousin was John Jackson and his third cousin was Jarvis Jackson Jr, father and brother of Hancock Lee Jackson (respectively).
-Hancock Lee Jackson, the 13th governor of Missouri, is also Claiborne Fox Jackson’s 3rd cousin.
-The two share a great grandfather, Joseph Jackson Sr. John and Jarvis Jr. later sold the land that would become Laurel County, Kentucky.
+Claiborne Fox's second cousin was John Jackson and his third cousin was Jarvis Jackson Jr, father and brother of Hancock Lee Jackson (respectively).
+Hancock Lee Jackson, the 13th governor of Missouri, was also Claiborne Fox Jackson's 3rd cousin.
+The two shared a great-grandfather, Joseph Jackson Sr. John and Jarvis Jr. later sold the land that would become Laurel County, Kentucky.